For couples, VA workshop can be a lifesaver

 “Before you go into combat, you spend months to prepare,” Swerdlow said.
 “But you’re given only 24 hours to return to civilian life.
 In other words, you fly from the combat zone, you process out, and you’re home.”

 In the case of Wright and Grant, the retired Marine corporal said his private battle with PTSD was at the core of the couple’s problems.
-They made that connection through “Warrior to Soulmate,” a free relationship workshop offered four times a year at the Northport VA Medical Center.
-The center will have another workshop on Friday and Saturday, which the couple will attend.
+They made that connection through “Warrior to Soul Mate,” which is offered four times a year at the Northport VA.
+The center will hold another workshop on Friday and Saturday, which the couple will attend.

 Swerdlow, who leads Northport’s program, said the day-and-a-half-long session is not therapy, but a hands-on workshop involving role-playing exercises, training in how to communicate effectively, and a group setting where couples can meet others with similar challenges.

-One exercise has couples perform a “Daily Temperature Reading,” in which partners reflect on what they appreciate about each other; things that are puzzling or bothering them; new information to share and their wishes and dreams for each other.
-They are encouraged to do this daily to build emotional intimacy.
+One exercise has couples perform a “Daily Temperature Reading,” in which partners reflect on what they appreciate about each other; things that are puzzling or bothering them; new information to share; and their wishes and dreams for each other.
+They are encouraged to do the exercise daily to build emotional intimacy.

 Then came the yelling and door slamming.